-mini-grid powered renewable generation unit(s) where specification capacity of the And the generating units does not NSSO's 2007 report on exceed 15 MW (i.e. the "Energy Sources of Indian sum of installed capacities Households for Cooking of all renewable energy and Lighting, 2004-05. units connected to the mini-grid is less than 15 MW) e.g. a communitybased stand-alone off-thegrid renewable electricity systems; or

-- (b) For renewable energybased lighting applications, the emission reductions per system is less than 5 tonnes of CO2e a year and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: - representative Α sample survey of target households; or - (ii) Official statistics from the host country government agencies; - (c) A group of households or users are connected to a grid prior to the start date of the project activity (or the start date of validation with due justification), however the electricity from the grid is available for the households and users for less than 36 hours in any calendar aiven month during the crediting period or the arid connected household coverage in the host country is less than 50%.
+- or users are supplied with for lighting. electricity through standalone powered by energy generation unit(s) specification where the capacity of the And generating units does not NSSO's 2007 report on of all renewable energy and Lighting, 2004-05. units connected to the mini-grid is less than 15 MW) e.g. a communitybased stand-alone offthe-arid renewable electricity systems; or - (b) For renewable energybased lighting applications, the emission reductions per system is less than 5 tonnes of CO2e a vear and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: - representative sample survey of target households; or